If you are a hearing person, there is a chance that your hearing is different from another hearing person.

 Other thing I can’t hear as well is people whispering to you.
 If you’re gonna whisper, don’t even bother.
 I’m not gonna be able to hear any of that, at all.

-You need to be close to me, face-to-face, I can lip read, as well, that would be easier.
+You need to be close to me, face-to-face, I can lip read as well and that would be easier.

 At the same time, just because you’re far away and the sound is clear, doesn’t mean I can hear you.
 I still need you to be closer.

-I’ve demonstrate that in a video, when I was talking to my wife, she demonstrate that to me.
+I’ve demonstrated that in a video, when I was talking to my wife, she demonstrate that to me.
 I’ll link to that video right above, as well.

 It’s something to be aware of, if you’re in another room or if you’re further, far away, I can’t hear you.
 I’m just gonna be completely deaf to that sound, so be aware of that.